Analysis | When you can impeach a president, according to Trump’s defenders

 Attorney Pat Cipollone went further.

 “We’ve never been in a situation where we have the impeachment of a president in an election year with the goal of removing the president from the ballot,” he said in response.
 “As I’ve said before, that is the most massive election interference we’ve ever witnessed.
 It’s domestic election interference.
-It’s political election interference and it’s wrong.
+It’s political election interference, and it’s wrong.
 They don’t talk about the horrible consequences to our country of doing that.”

 This, of course, was an effort to turn the question of “interfering with the election” back on Trump’s critics, by suggesting that they sought to have Trump removed from the upcoming presidential ballot.
 But the central point was consistent with Yoo’s: the ballot box is the preferable way for a president to be removed from office.
 It was a claim which manifested in a variety of other ways, including the incessant assertion that impeaching Trump was somehow overturning the 2016 election, as though the mechanism provided by impeachment wasn’t a clearly articulated part of the Constitution.